 The maximum effluent concentrations, most stringent applicable water quality criteria and objectives, and ambient background concentrations used in the analysis are presented in the following table, along with the reasonable potential analysis results (yes, no, or unknown) for each pollutant.
-Based on this analysis, the priority pollutants that demonstrate reasonable potential are copper, cyanide, nickel, ammonia, and dioxin-TEQ.
-Selenium also has reasonable potential because this Order implements a selenium TMDL.
+Based on this analysis, ammonia, copper, nickel, cyanide, and dioxin-TEQ have reasonable potential.